Capital punishment in the United States: Federal executions

+Military courts

+The method of execution for death sentences imposed by military courts is lethal injection, and the Bureau of Prisons agreed to let the U.S. Armed Forces use its civilian facility for that purpose.

 Execution attendance

-The last public execution in the U.S. was that of Rainey Bethea in Owensboro, Kentucky, on August 14, 1936.
+The last public execution in the U.S. was that of Roscoe Jackson in Galena, Missouri, on May 21, 1937.

 It was the last execution in the nation at which the general public was permitted to attend without any legally imposed restrictions.
 "Public execution" is a legal phrase, defined by the laws of various states, and carried out pursuant to a court order.
 Similar to "public record" or "public meeting", it means that anyone who wants to attend the execution may do so.

 Around 1890, a political movement developed in the United States to mandate private executions.
 Several states enacted laws which required executions to be conducted within a "wall" or "enclosure", or to "exclude public view".
 Most state laws currently use such explicit wording to prohibit public executions, while others do so only implicitly by enumerating the only authorized witnesses.

 All states allow news reporters to be execution witnesses for information of the general public, except Wyoming which allows only witnesses authorized by the condemned.

 Several states also allow victims' families and relatives selected by the prisoner to watch executions.
 An hour or two before the execution, the condemned is offered religious services and to choose their last meal (except in Texas which abolished it in 2011).

 The execution of Timothy McVeigh on June 11, 2001, was witnessed by over 200 people, most by closed-circuit television.
 Most were survivors, or relatives of victims of, the 1995 Oklahoma City Bombing, for which McVeigh had been sentenced to death.